Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: The Algorithm

-We now introduce our proposed optimizer, \ourname{}, detailed in Algorithm~\ref{algo:main}.
+The above investigation leads to the following simple optimizer, \ourname{}, detailed in Algorithm~\ref{algo:main}.
 The design of \ourname{} is motivated by empirical insights from our preceding experiments, which highlighted the importance of stabilizing updates in the last layer and controlling gradient scale via column-wise normalization.
-Accordingly, \ourname{} integrates two components: column-wise normalization of gradients and momentum updates restricted to the last layer.
+Accordingly, \ourname{} integrates two components: column-wise normalization of the gradients (for all layers) and momentum usage restricted to the last layer.
 Despite its simplicity, \ourname{} is highly effective and requires only minimal modifications to standard implementations of Adam—typically just a few additional lines of code.
 As we will demonstrate, this lightweight design allows \ourname{} to outperform state-of-the-art baselines such as Adam and achieve performance competitive with Stable-SPAM and Muon, while using substantially less memory.

 \textbf{Connection to existing works}.
 We now give a discussion on the connection of the proposed method to existing works.
-The proposed algorithm utilizes column-wise normalization, which is also discussed in \cite{pethick2025scion}.
-In particular, \cite{pethick2025scion} uses momentum for all the layers, also singular-value normalization for most of layers except for the last layer, where they also propose an option of column-wise normalization (since \cite{pethick2025scion} denotes the weight matrices as $W\in\RR^{d_{\text{out}}\times d_{\text{in}}}$, their row-wise normalization is the same operation as our column-wise normalization); Our method also differs from SWAN~\citep{ma2024swan} in the following aspects: first, SWAN utilizes both the row-wise and singular-value normalization while our method only utilizes column-wise normalization, indicating certain redundancy in existing works that apply multiple normalizations; second, SWAN applies Adam for the embedding and LM head layers (the first and last layers) which increases the memory overhead, whereas our approach only introduces first-order momentum for the last layer.
+The proposed algorithm utilizes column-wise normalization, which is also discussed in \citet{pethick2025scion}. \citet{pethick2025scion} uses momentum for all the layers and applies column-wise normalization as an alternative to singular-value normalization only for the last layer.
+Our method also differs from SWAN~\citep{ma2025swan} in the following aspects: first, SWAN utilizes both the row-wise and singular-value normalization while our method only utilizes column-wise normalization, indicating certain redundancy in existing works that apply multiple normalizations; second, SWAN applies Adam for the embedding and LM head layers (the first and last layers) which increases the memory overhead, whereas our approach only introduces first-order momentum for the last layer.
 We summarize the techniques used in different papers in Table \ref{tab:summarize_methods}.